 - Observe, review and release.
 Remember to breathe!

 Mercury goes retrograde three times a year for about three weeks at a time.
-The next dates for Mercury retrograde for the next few years are:

 You can't always delay something like signing a contract, so it's important to read and reread the fine print.
 Of course, many don't believe in Mercury retrograde or astrology, but regardless, it's a good excuse to stop, think and reorganize yourself and your goals for the coming months.

 Then again, you can do this anytime!
 As Nicole Gugliucci, a Ph.D. in astronomy says of Mercury retrograde and its supposed influences on technology: "I think it is fair to say that this particular phenomenon doesn't actually happen.
 The planetary motions DO have SOME effect on humanity however, at least for those of us who plan our observing sessions around the times when our favorite planets are visible in the night sky.
 Just don't blame Mercury the next time your telescope drive freezes up."